Streets and Sidewalks

 Please note that per Maine state law, municipalities do not assume liability for damages sustained to a vehicle unless the pothole was reported but not repaired within the 24-hour period following the time of actual notice.

-- Fickett Street (Highland Avenue to the Cape Elizabeth Line)
+Fickett St, from Highland Ave to the Cape Elizabeth line

 These areas are closed, unless solidly frozen, to all vehicles or combination of vehicles except: